umairabid/umairabid.github.io/_posts/2023-08-07-automation-engine-refactor-for-performance-and-maintainability.md

 ---
-title: Blog
+title:  Automation Engine Refactor for Performance and Maintainability
 layout: default
 ---

-# Automation Engine Refactor for Performance and Maintainability

 Imagine starting your day with your mailbox full of outages due to all database connections being held up for an extensive period.
 Nobody likes it and our team went on a mission to ensure we never have such a day again, at least for the exact root cause.

-## Situation
+# Situation

 The problem originated from the Pipeline Automation Engine of our CRM app.
 A pipeline consists of a series of stages that a [lead](https://en.wikipedia.org/wiki/Lead_generation?ref=umairabid.com) go through to either become a sale or be lost.
 Each stage has associated actions like sending emails or text, in addition to the move action which decides the next stage for the lead.
 To understand how the flow works, please consider the preliminary database design below.